Marshflair1988/AuctionHouseSemesterProject/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Security Notes

+- Never commit your `.env` file or `config.js` with API keys
+- Keep your API key secure and don't share it publicly
+- If you accidentally commit sensitive data, rotate your API key immediately
+- Use HTTPS for all API requests
+- Implement proper input validation and sanitization

+## Author

+Marsh Woolgar